 Unlike a generic template design, a custom web design is tailored to your brand, business, company or offering.
 The site is also specifically created for your target audience to align with your marketing strategy.
 Custom web design starts from scratch so that the branding, purpose and functionality of the site are built right into the very foundations of each page.

 Building a custom site from the ground up is obviously a lot more complicated than simply customising and enhancing a ready-made template.
 Here is a brief outline of steps of web design and development.

-- Goal identification: Before any coding can begin, we first discuss the site’s objectives with the client.
+- Goal identification: Before any coding can begin, your dedicated project manager will first discuss the site’s objectives with the client.
 We also do our own analysis of the client’s technical needs and make recommendations on all the most helpful web solutions to incorporate into the website.

 - Wireframing and prototyping: We start sketching out rudimentary frameworks of the proposed site.
 These wireframes guide the development team in creating web page prototypes to demonstrate how certain functions will work and how the entire site will tie together in the end.

 - The design and build process: At this stage, we combine the design and functional aspects of the site.
 This is where the actual coding really takes off, carefully crafting all the web elements and knitting them together into a unified system.

 - Testing: Every web page goes through several testing phases to check for any errors, consistency, performance and speed issues.

 - Launch and support: After successful tests, the site is ready for launch.
 But our work isn’t done just yet.
 Custom-built sites are is likely to need more ongoing support (especially if complex), even if it means just keeping an eye on things to ensure all the pages run smoothly.